 The kids and the adults started laughing at Tommy’s accent and grammar.
 By the time his introduction was done, most everyone was laughing.
 He felt they weren’t laughing at him but were liking his story.
 I was strumming the chords to ‘Crocodile Rock.’

 I finished the song on guitar.
 Tommy stood up and bowed.
 The crowd had been laughing non-stop for several minutes.
-He got a standing ovation.
+He gets a standing ovation.
 All the other players ran out from backstage.
 I pulled Jill and the Jacettes up to the mic.
 We had to do one last encore.
 I whispered to Jill, “Rod Stewart, ‘my lover, my best friend.’”
-She sighed, missing Wilkie badly, and then gave me a kiss.
-I was a lucky stand-in for our Olympic champ.
+She sighs, missing Wilkie badly, and then gives me a kiss.
+I’m the lucky stand-in for our Olympic champ.

 “Well, we didn’t think you’d still want more.
 But I know our Rod Stewart fan, Jill, wants to send out a song to her hero, Olympic gold medal winner and U of Miami swimmer, David Wilkie.”

-We got another cheer.
-I picked up my guitar to accompany everyone on stage and in the audience, singing along with Jill.
+That gets another cheer.
+I pick up my guitar to accompany everyone on stage and in the audience, singing along with Jill.

 Everyone was swaying to the slow ballad.
 Jack and Tommy were on either side of Jill, the boy magnet.
 The adults in the audience had moved up front, mixing with the kids.
 No more thrashing about.
 The pit swayed back and forth.